kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 ### Building pipelines

-Develop pipelines the same way you would any other Kedro pipeline.
-Below, we show a node written using Ibis alongside the original dbt model.
+Develop pipelines in the usual way.
+Here's a node written using Ibis alongside the original dbt model.
 Note that Ibis solves the [parametrisation problem](https://www.youtube.com/watch?v=XdZklxTbCEA&t=514s) with vanilla Python syntax; on the other hand, the dbt counterpart uses Jinja templating.

 <table>
  <tr>